-- 1) One international consultant knowledgeable on Climate Change and Renewable Energy, with solid experience in project management (implementation, monitoring and evaluation process) and familiarity with promotional activities in the areas of energy and environment. - 2) One national consultant who has extensive knowledge in the energy and environment situation of the Philippines, with experience in developing performance indicators, project appraisal and evaluation of development projects. - 3) One national consultant with proven experience in banking and finance, including micro-credit schemes in the Philippines, strong familiarity with the financing issues in the RE sector in the Philippines, and experience in preparing financial arrangements and financial project evaluation.
+- 1) One international consultant knowledgeable on biodiversity conservation with solid experience in project management (implementation, monitoring and evaluation process) and familiarity with promotional activities in the areas of energy and environment. - 2) One national consultant who has extensive knowledge in the environment situation of the Philippines, with experience in developing performance indicators, project appraisal and evaluation of development projects.